jbcodeforce/aws-studies/docs/templ/index.md

 * Do you know how they make money?
 * Do you understand the problem?
 * Who will be using this/who is the customer?
-* What is the expectation from the customer?
+* What are the expectations from the customer?
 * What does success look like?
 * Does the customer have an established timeline or deadline?